Back to Trends

 Obesity trends in Australian children

-One in four Australian children were living with overweight or obesity in 2017–18.
-The percentage of Australian children aged 7 to 15 years with obesity tripled between 1985 and 1995.
+One in four Australian children and adolescents were living with overweight or obesity in 2022–23.

 Key Evidence